MarzoliLeo/asmd23-public-01-atdd/README.md

-# Laboratorio 1 - Report
+# Laboratorio 01 - 01Lab Requirements, Acceptance Testing, and BDD/ATDD - Report
 ## Lavoro svolto:
 ### **Task 1: Calculator.**
 Specification: the repo has a calculator example (with Gherkin specification, step implementation, and production code).
 Play with it.
 Add examples